reclaim-ai/react-intercom-hook/README.md

 }
 ```

-2. Include the `useIntercom` hook anywhere you want to interact with Intercom.
+2. Include in any child component to interact with the [Intercom Javascript API](https://developers.intercom.com/installing-intercom/docs/intercom-javascript).

 ```typescript
 // AppRouter.tsx